temidaradev/NeuralRust/README.md

 Or install from release:

-The executable file is only for aarch64 macbooks!
+There is only aarch64 mac and x86_64 windows executables!
 [v0.1](https://github.com/temidaradev/NeuralRust/releases/tag/v0.1)

 Build the project: